IST356M001SP25/assignment-07-maryannedann/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+Now that I’ve completed the assignment, I’ve learned how to extract data, particularly prices, from a webpage using regular expressions and string manipulation techniques.
+While I became more comfortable with these methods, I still find it challenging to handle inconsistencies in data formatting, such as variations in how prices are displayed.
+I struggled with cases where the data didn’t follow the expected pattern, and it took some time to adjust my logic for edge cases.
+I need more practice with regular expressions and data cleaning techniques to better manage these inconsistencies.
+Going forward, I plan to focus on refining my skills in web scraping and working with more complex data structures.